KaratziasK/Shell-Scripts/README.md

 # Shell Scripts
+**NOTE:** This project was part of a university course on Operating Systems at Harokopio University of Athens.
 ## Password Generator Script
 This Bash script generates a random password based on the difficulty level specified by the user.
 The script supports three difficulty levels: easy, medium, and hard.